tophefo/IpCamera/README.md

 Ways to use snapshots are:

++ Use the cameras URL and fetch it directly so it passes from the camera to your end device ie Tablet without passing any data through the OpenHAB server.
+For cameras like Dahua that refuse to allow DIGEST to be turned off this is not an option, plus the binding has some advantages which are explained below...
-+ Request a snapshot with the url ``http://192.168.xxx.xxx:54321/ipcamera.jpg`` for the current snapshot which only works if the binding is setup to fetch snapshots for the image channel.
++ Request a snapshot with the url ``http://192.168.xxx.xxx:54321/ipcamera.jpg`` for the current snapshot which only works if the binding is setup to fetch snapshots.
 This file does not exist on disk and is served out of ram to keep disk writes to a minimum with this binding.
+It also means the binding can serve a jpg file much faster than a camera can directly as a camera usually waits for a keyframe and then compresses the data before it can be sent which all takes time.
 + Use the Create GIF feature (explained in more detail below) and use a preroll value >0.
 This creates a number of snapshots in the ffmpeg output folder called snapshotXXX.jpg where XXX starts at 0 and increases each poll amount of time.
 This means you can get a snapshot from an exact amount of time before, on or after triggering the GIF to be created.
 Handy for cameras which lag due to slow processors and buffering.
 These snapshots can be fetched either directly as they exist on disk, or via this url format. ``http://192.168.xxx.xxx:54321/snapshot0.jpg``
-+ You can also read the image data directly and use it in rules, there are some examples on the forum how to do this, however it is easier to use the above methods.
++ You can also read the image data directly and use it in rules, there are some examples on the forum how to do this, however it is far easier to use the above methods.
++ Also worth a mention is you can off load cameras to a software and hardware server.
+These have their advantages but can be overkill depending on what you plan to do with your cameras.